All Episodes

 Very similar to what we're finding among gorillas.

-They don't use caves as much as some other types of animals, but there have been incidents where different beds and different Kind of nesting structures have been found in the Pacific Northwest and British Columbia.
+They don't use caves as much as some other types of animals, but there has been incidents where different beds and different kind of nesting structures have been found in the Pacific Northwest and British Columbia.

 Very interesting.